netdata/.github/CONTRIBUTING.md

 Thank you for considering contributing to Netdata.

-We love to receive contributions.
-Maintaining a platform for monitoring everything imaginable requires a broad understanding of a plethora of technologies, systems and applications.
+Maintaining a platform for monitoring everything imaginable requires a broad understanding of a plethora of technologies, systems, and applications.
 We rely on community contributions and user feedback to continue providing the best monitoring solution out there.

 There are many ways to contribute, with varying requirements of skills, explained in detail in the following sections.
-Specific GitHub issues we need help with can be seen [here](https://github.com/netdata/netdata/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22help+wanted%22).
+One good way to start is searching through [specific GitHub issues](https://github.com/netdata/netdata/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22help+wanted%22) we need help with.
 Some of them are also labeled as "good first issue".

 # All Netdata Users